UoB-COMSM0110/2023-group-22/README.md

 5. Return to the home page after the game is over.
 6. Engage in a two-player competition.

-Based on the Think Aloud Evaluations, we addressed the following issues:
+Based on the Think Aloud Evaluations(<a href="static/evaluations/qualitative_evaluation/Think_Aloud/Stage-2">raw data</a>), we addressed the following issues:
 - Continuous broken platforms causing the game to get stuck.
 We fixed this by avoiding the occurrence of two continuous platforms.
 - Gravity reverse platform inconsistency, which confused users.
 We changed to one color when in gravity reverse mode.
 - Help page exit button and setting page save button incompatible with Windows Operating System.
 We resolved this by changing to an image instead of using the special character.